Karpathos

 Karpathos (Κάρπαθος, [ˈkarpaθos]), also Carpathos, is the second largest of the Greek Dodecanese islands, in the southeastern Aegean Sea.
-Together with the neighboring smaller Saria Island it forms the municipality of Karpathos, which is part of the Karpathos regional unit.
+Together with the neighboring smaller Saria Island it forms the municipality of Karpathos, which is part of the regional unit Karpathos-Kasos.
 Because of its remote location, Karpathos has preserved many peculiarities of dress, customs and dialect, the last resembling those of Crete and Cyprus.
-The island has also been called Carpathus in Latin and Scarpanto in Italian.
+The island has also been called Carpathus in Latin and Scàrpanto in Italian.

 Etymology

 Homer calls the island Krapathos, with metathesis of two letters in the first syllable.
 Other names of the island include Tetrapolis and Anemoessa.